OjeWilliams/SQL-Practice/README.md

 # SQL-Practice

-Here is a little practice in SQL.
+Here are some SQL practice questions.
 The following questions and queries were created and answered using PostgreSQL through pdAdmin 4.

 **Creating Sample Data**